justsayknarf/justsayknarf.github.io/_posts/2016-07-03-unsolicited-yelp-improvements.md

 ---
 layout: post
-title:  "Unsolicited Yelp analysis"
+title:  "Unsolicited Yelp analysis (part 1)"
-subtitle: "by a non Yelp Elite"
+subtitle: "by a member of the Yelp Pleb"
 date:   2016-07-03 22:07:17 -0800
 categories: product
 author: knarf